Mongoose2k3/Contact-Your-Government/README.md

 # Sample Letters
 1. [Sample letter to State Representative or Senator.txt](./Sample%20letter%20to%20State%20Representative%20or%20Senator.txt)

-# Vote NO for these bills
+# Vote NO for these House Resolution bills
 * Please call your senator and ask them to reject the following bills.
 They all for supporting Isreal and zionism.
 * The general Senate's number is.
 202-224-3121